-5 Concepts to inspire modern school building design
+School building design - 5 Concepts of modern school building designs

 Designing a school can be more of a challenge than anticipated.
 Not only are schools a place for education, but also should serve as a place to encourage inspiration and curiosity.
 Aside from developing a building capable of supporting these two factors, schools must also be designed with durability and safety in mind due to the wear-and-tear they will be exposed to over the years.

 Modern school building designs can vary greatly in appearance, from modest private schools with a single main building, to expansive public schools that may house hundreds of children.
 However, all great modern school building designs should share similarities in safe structural designs, non-toxic and eco-friendly materials, and features that promote a more comfortable, stimulating atmosphere.

 Here are five examples of real schools that have adopted and flourished with the addition of modern architectural concepts.

 1. Strive for new additions to be modern & sustainable - Gentofte School